 In response to this call, following the midterm meeting of its technical segment held in May 2019, the EMG Senior Officials decided to establish an interagency Task Team to prepare the requested system-wide contribution.

 As outlined in its Terms of Reference, the purpose of the Task Team is to expand UN system involvement and strengthen the coordination of UN-system support to Member States in addressing the global challenge posed by marine plastic debris and microplastics.

 The first meeting of the Task Team was held virtually on the 24th of October 2019.
 The meeting considered its draft Terms of Reference and heard a presentation from UNEP on ‘Entry points for tackling marine litter and microplastics.’
-The minutes of the meeting will be posted here shortly.
+The minutes of the meeting can be downloaded here.

 For more information, or to join the Task Team, please contact firstname.lastname@example.org.

 This list will be updated based on relevant developments.